syncfusion-content/maui-docs/MAUI/CheckBox/Getting-Started.md

 Before proceeding, ensure the following are set up:
 1. Install [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later is installed.
-2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or VS Code.
-For VS Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code)
+2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or Visual Studio Code.
+For Visual Studio Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code)

 ## Step 1: Create a New MAUI Project